fipro78/osgi-jakartars/tutorials/cracin_your_osgi_application.md

 A checkpoint can only be created programmatically via OpenJ9 `CRIUSupport` API.
 In the most current version the usage of the `org.crac` API is also supported.

 __*Note:*__
-There is no support for manually creating a checkpoint using the `jcmd` tool.
-The reason is probably that the OpenJ9 `jcmd` tool is a different implementation that is specific to OpenJ9, and is not related to the HotSpot tool of the same name (see [OpenJ9 - Java diagnostic command (`jcmd`) tool](https://eclipse.dev/openj9/docs/tool_jcmd/))
+It is possible to create a checkpoint manually using the `jcmd` tool with the OpenJ9 CRaC support.
+As OpenJ9 does not yet "officially" support CRaC, this fact is not yet documented.
+Note that the OpenJ9 `jcmd` tool is a different implementation that is specific to OpenJ9, and is not related to the HotSpot tool of the same name (see [OpenJ9 - Java diagnostic command (`jcmd`) tool](https://eclipse.dev/openj9/docs/tool_jcmd/))

 ## Image Creation Process